sanax-997/demand_forecasting_model_for_public_transport/README.md

 3. Select the eda.ipynb file
 4. Execute the "Run All" command to generate a graphical representation of the dataset
 5. Select the model_training.ipynb file
-6. Execute the "Run All" command to train a regression models and make predictions
+6. Execute the "Run All" command to train regression models and make predictions

 ## Requirements
 Python Version 3.9.0